Automated Code Review Tools and Practices: 2025 Guide

 - Static analysis jobs run first; findings annotate the diff.

-- AI reviewers (Propel, GPT-5 custom agents) summarize intent, flag logic risks, and suggest fixes.
+- AI reviewers (Propel Code, GPT-5 custom agents) summarize intent, flag logic risks, and suggest fixes.

 - Policy bots enforce ownership, release windows, and dependency version policies.